 You can also buy a private disability insurance policy specifically for pregnancy.
 Learn more about how these pregnancy disability policies work.

-Whether or not you can get disability or paid leave, you generally have the right to take time off for pregnancy, childbirth, and parenting.
+Whether or not you can get disability or paid time off, you generally have the right to take leave for pregnancy, childbirth, and parenting.
 The Family and Medical Leave Act (FMLA) is a federal law that gives eligible employees the right to time off for their own serious health conditions (including pregnancy) and for parenting, among other things.
 (Learn how to qualify for leave under FMLA rules.)

 Under the FMLA, you can take up to a total of 12 weeks of unpaid leave during a 12-month period.
 You might be able to use any paid leave you have accrued through your employer's leave plan (like vacation time, sick days, ETO, or PTO) while you're off work, but FMLA doesn't give you the right to be paid otherwise.